-If you follow us over on Instagram then you know we’ve spent a lot of time exploring Utah.
-Today, I’m excited to share 18 of our favorite Utah bucket list destinations with you!
+If you’ve followed us for very long, then you know we’ve spent a lot of time exploring Utah.
+Today, I’m excited to share 45+ of the best things to do in Southern Utah with you!

-Utah holds 5 incredible national parks often referred to as “The Mighty 5”.
-They all cost between $20-35 to visit each park, or you can invest in a yearly America the Beautiful national park pass for $80 which will get you access to over 2,000 recreation sites across the United States.
+It costs between $20-35 to visit each park, or you can invest in a yearly America the Beautiful national park pass for $80, which will get you access to over 2,000 recreation sites across the United States.

 You’ll want to give yourself several days to explore Arches National Park if you’re able.
-Below are a few of our favorite hiking recommendations for your visit to Arches National Park:
+Below are a few of our favorite hiking trails in Arches National Park: